 We are conducting regular ward rounds in all the nursing homes to look after our most vulnerable patients.

-Walk in Clinics have started at North Meols Medical Centre on Tuesday, Wednesday and Thursday mornings.
+Walk in Clinics have started at North Meols Medical Centre on Tuesday and Wednesday mornings.

 These clinics are designed for new problems, that will not wait a few days until the next routine appointment.
 Examples would be a new rash, chest infections, children with temperatures.